fooltowise/NeroNotes/Nero's Notes/Brian Bares tips on creating an investment business.md

 - The two value-added parts of the business are getting the money(sales) and compounding the money (CIO).
 The rest comes second rank, even if it is also very important (good traders, operations, ...)

 >We never sell our CAGR, which is a good thing.
 The numbers are good, but we don't sell them, We sell people, philosophy and process.
 And we do that because the numbers are not always going to be there.
 Especially in a concentrated portfolio where we have these disconnects with the market. if people are focused on the numbers as sort of the lead hook, that's what they're going to focus on all the time.
 The conversations are going to be around every month or quarter that the numbers are not working out for them.
-And so, our best results with longterm relationships and clients have been those that have bought into people, philosophy and process. if those are good, the score should take care of itself.
+And so, our best results with long-term relationships and clients have been those that have bought into people, philosophy and process. if those are good, the score should take care of itself.
 Results are made on the pitch, not on the score board.